-A new curriculum came into effect in the Finnish school system in 2016, and it aims to lower the barriers between school subjects by adopting research and phenomenon-based learning through multidisciplinary projects.
-The idea is that education should produce broad learning outcomes and help children build their own understanding of the world together with others by experimenting and asking questions.
+A new curriculum came into effect in the Finnish school system in 2016, and it aims to lower the barriers between school subjects by promoting research and phenomenon-based learning through multidisciplinary projects.
+The idea is that education should produce broad learning outcomes and help children to build their own understanding of the world together with others by experimenting and asking questions.

-A makerspace can be defined as a collaborative work space that combines traditional crafts with modern engineering skills such as electronics, robotics, 3D modelling and printing.
+A makerspace can be defined as a collaborative work space that combines traditional crafts with modern engineering skills such as electronics, robotics, and 3D modelling and printing.
 Makerspaces have a low threshold for participation and a culture of sharing knowledge.
-The popularity of makerspaces has spread to all areas of the Finnish society, and open workshops can nowadays be found in libraries, learning institutions and neighborhood centres.
+The popularity of makerspaces has spread to all areas of the Finnish society, and open workshops can nowadays be found in libraries, learning institutions and neighbourhood centres.

 Learning digital fabrication methods, for example, opens up the process of manufacturing everyday objects and changes the learner’s role from a passive consumer to an active maker – a person who has the skills to affect one’s own environment.